justinvyu/botball-2016/README.md

 This is what we'll be using for hosting code from the 2016 regional season.

+# IMPORTANT CONTROLLER SHUTDOWN!

+> THE BATTERY WILL BE DESTROYED IF YOU DON'T DO THIS EVERY TIME!
+I KNOW BECAUSE I BROKE ONE...

+1. Click the `Shut Down` button on the controller.
+2. Wait until the terminal outputs `system halted` or something like that.
+3. Switch the controller to off using a toothpick/pointy object.
+4. Disconnect the battery (optional).

 ## IDE Quickstart

 Click [this](http://homebase.kipr.org/2014/mod/resource/view.php?id=885) for KIPR's workshop slides that has information on the new controller/IDE.